LIFTINGSAFETY

 For modular or adjustable lifting beams the worst case configuration(s) must be used for the test.

 To meet the design criteria the test must accurately simulate the in-service loading conditions for which the beam has been designed, including a tolerance on orientation in use.
-There are two common types of load testing that can be deployed by the tester to achieve this and they are described as follows:

 1. Load testing with weights.